 Setting up the Figma MCP server requires you to configure your preferred development tools.

-We’ll walk through the configurations to set up different development tools including VS Code, Cursor, Claude code, and Codex in this lesson.
+We’ll walk through the configurations to set up different development tools including Claude Code, Codex, Cursor, VS Code, and Gemini CLI in this lesson.

 For a complete list of supported clients, check out our Guide to the Figma MCP server article to learn more.